 Your Vested Interest will be distributed to your beneficiary as soon as administratively feasible after your death.
 If you are not married, you can name anyone to be your beneficiary.
 If you are married, your Spouse by law is your beneficiary unless he or she waives the death benefit in writing.
-Your beneficiary can elect to receive (a) a lump sum; (b) substantially equal installment payments over a specified period of time (although there are limits on how long installment payments can be made, which will be explained to your beneficiary at the appropriate time); (c) partial payments in amounts requested by your beneficiary from time to time; or (d) any form of an annuity which can be purchased from an insurance company.
+Your beneficiary can elect to receive (a) a lump sum; (b) substantially equal installment payments over a specified period of time (although there are limits on how long installment payments can be made, which will be explained to your beneficiary at the appropriate time); or (c) partial payments in amounts requested by your beneficiary from time to time.